Moken

-The Moken (also Mawken or Morgan; ဆလုံ လူမျိုး; ชาวเล) are an Austronesian people of the Mergui Archipelago, a group of approximately 800 islands claimed by both Myanmar and Thailand.
-Most of the 2,000 to 3,000 Moken live a semi-nomadic hunter-gatherer lifestyle heavily based on the sea, though this is increasingly under threat.
+The Moken (also Mawken or Morgan; ဆလုံ လူမျိုး; ชาวเล) are an Austronesian people of the Mergui Archipelago, a group of approximately 800 islands claimed by both Myanmar and Thailand, and the Surin Islands.
+Most of the Moken live a semi-nomadic hunter-gatherer lifestyle heavily based on the sea, though this lifestyle is increasingly under threat.

-The Moken identify in a common culture; there are 1500 men and 1500 women who speak the Moken language, a distinct Austronesian language.
+The Moken identify in a common culture and some speak the Moken language, a distinct Austronesian language.
 Attempts by both Myanmar and Thailand to assimilate the Moken into the wider regional culture have met with very limited success.
 However, the Moken face an uncertain future as their population decreases and their nomadic lifestyle and unsettled legal status leave them marginalized by modern property and immigration laws, maritime conservation and development programs, and tightening border policies.

 Nomenclature

 The people refer to themselves as Moken.
 The name is used for all of the Austronesian speaking tribes who inhabit the coast and islands in the Andaman Sea on the west coast of Thailand, the provinces of Satun, Trang, Krabi, Phuket, Phang Nga, and Ranong, up through the Mergui Archipelago of Myanmar.
 The group includes the Moken proper, the Moklen (Moklem), the Orang Sireh (Betel-leaf People), and the Orang Lanta.
-The last, the Orang Lanta, are a hybridized group formed when the Malay people settled the Lanta islands where the proto-Malay Orang Sireh had been living.
-The Moklen are considered to be mostly sedentary with more permanent villages in the provinces of Phang-nga, Phuket, Krabi, and Satun.
+The last, the Orang Lanta, are a hybridized group formed when the Malay people settled the Lanta Islands where the proto-Malay Orang Sireh had been living.
+The Moken are considered to be mostly sedentary with more permanent villages in the provinces of Phang-nga, Phuket, Krabi, and Satun.
 These individuals also have closer ties to the countries in which they reside as they accept both the nationality and citizenship.
 Their children are also educated through local schools and are exposed to more mainstream cultural ideas.
-The Moken residing on the Islands of Surin retain their more traditional methods and lifestyle.
+The Moken residing on the Surin Islands retain their more traditional methods and lifestyle.

-The Burmese call the Moken "selung" or "chalome".
-In Thailand they are called "chao le", which can mean people who "live by the sea and pursue a marine livelihood" or those who speak the Austronesian language.
-Another term that can be used is or "chao nam" ("people of the water"), although these terms are also used loosely to include the Urak Lawoi and even the Orang Laut.
-In Thailand, acculturated Moken are called "Thai mai" ("new Thais").
+The Burmese call the Moken Salone.
+In Thailand they are called chao le, which can mean people who "live by the sea and pursue a marine livelihood" or those who speak the Austronesian language.
+Another term that can be used is chao nam ("people of the water"), although these terms are also used loosely to include the Urak Lawoi and even the Orang Laut.
+In Thailand, acculturated Moken are called Thai mai ("new Thais").

 Because of their nomadic lifestyle, the Moken are also called "sea gypsies" (unrelated to the Romani people), a generic term that applies to a number of peoples in Southeast Asia (see Sea Gypsies (disambiguation)).
 The Urak Lawoi are sometimes classified with the Moken, but they are linguistically and ethnologically distinct, being much more closely related to the Malay people.